Ctum0/Offensive-Security/README.md

 This repository serves as a centralized intelligence hub for the systematic deconstruction, auditing, and fortification of digital environments.
 It documents a continuous transition from foundational theory to live-fire execution, mapping the lifecycle of security operations across diverse attack surfaces.

 The primary objective of this arsenal is to bridge the gap between manual vulnerability research and scalable automation.
-By documenting complex exploit chains, logic flaws, and defensive countermeasures, this repository tracks the technical evolution required to operate at the 1% level of the industry.

 ### 🛠️ 𝙲𝚘𝚛𝚎  𝙼𝚎𝚝𝚑𝚘𝚍𝚘𝚕𝚘𝚐𝚢